elkcityhazard/nmc-presentation/content/nmc-presentation/3_initial_assessment.md

 - Absolutely Zero Migration support
 - AWS costs
 - Inconsistent APIs
-- Despite being NOSQL DB, strict schemas
+- Inconsistent Schema Availability

 {{% /section %}}

 {{% section %}}
  ### Strengths Of ArcXP
 - Owned by WaPo / Amazon with all in one service/cost structure for AWS
-    - MediaLive - streaming delivery
-    - Elastic Transcoder - m3u8 to hls encoding on the fly
-    - Elemental Live - live encoding
-    - Elasticache
-    - Lamba serverless functions
 - Heavily Focused On Newsrooms
 - Integrations With Chartbeat, Elastic Search
 - Although unfinished, an impressively large api suite